FAQ's for Students

-- Brandywine Hospital, Paoli Hospital are available for sexual assault exams, please contact Crime Victims of Chester County to assess which hospital to go to on certain nights.
+- Chester County Hospital and Paoli Hospital are available for sexual assault exams, please contact Crime Victims of Chester County to assess which hospital to go to on certain nights.

 - The Student Health Center is also available for STI testing, and other follow up medical care at no cost to you.

 - WCU Public Safety can transport you to the hospital for an exam.

 Take care of yourself.
 Your safety is your first priority

 - Mental Health – Call a friend or family member to get connected to support